 Thank you for taking the time to discuss the editorial position at the Los Angeles Times with me.
 After meeting with you and observing the company's operations, I am further convinced that my background and skills complement your needs.

-I really appreciate the time you spent to acquaint me with the company, as well as our discussion of the how on-line publications has affected the newspaper industry.
+I really appreciate the time you spent to acquaint me with the company, as well as our discussion of how the on-line publications has affected the newspaper industry.
 I enjoyed my visit and I feel I could learn a great deal from you, as well as contribute to the work you are doing.

 I look forward to hearing from you.
 Again, thank you for your time and consideration.

 Note the reference to a specific topic of discussion from the interview.
 Your "Thank you" note should trigger a memory in the mind of your interviewer.
 Your letter should demonstrate consideration, the ability to work well with others, gratitude, and attention to detail.